top of page

 Safe Work Practices

 • Review the safe operating procedures for equipment to be used on the job and perform pre-operational checks.
+Make sure chain saws have functional chain brakes and safety equipment, and that chippers have proper guards and emergency feed controls.

 • Determine the type of traffic control setup and assign personnel specific duties.

 • Allow ample space for everyone to work safely.
 Don’t bunch up.
-Stay clear of chain-saws unless you’re the operator or helper.
+Stay clear of chain saws unless you’re the operator or helper.

 • Employees on foot must use extreme caution to stay clear of operating equipment.
 Always establish eye contact with the operator before approaching equipment.
 Chain saw and chipper operators must be trained to do the job.